JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20220426/report_districts_cost_analyses.md

 - The district only discusses rates that are estimates or guesses by the district.
 - No concrete example parcels (homes or apartments) are given.
 - No mention of the assumed increases in assessed values is given.
-- This 4 year levy is a 23% tax increase, in dollars, over the previous 4 year levy.
+- The district did not convey how this 4 year levy is a 23% tax increase, in dollars, over the previous 4 year levy.

 [Calculator for the Stanwood-Camano SD](calculator_stanwood-camano_enhanced)